RaysOfTheSun/cooki-e-commerce/README.md

 # cookie-commerce
-An e-commerce application to sell cookies online!
+An e-commerce application made to sell cookies online